Phone-GWP-group

 The final point that links to the protection of your product – but can manifest itself in other ways – is the complexity of your packaging.

-For example, in order to protect different items within your outer carton, you may have a complicated die cut insert that requires assembly before being placed in the outer box.
-Whilst a good idea, in theory, the design of your pack may be overly complex.
+For example, to protect different items within your outer carton, you may use a complicated die-cut insert that requires assembly before being placed in the outer box.
+Whilst a good idea, in theory, the design of your pack might be overly complicated.

-Hand finishing is a cost that will usually be added to your invoice.
-Similarly, multiple passes through a machine (e.g. for cutting, creasing or adding print) will also be reflected in your overall costs.
+Hand finishing is usually added to your invoice as a cost.
+Similarly, multiple passes through a machine (e.g., for cutting, creasing, or adding print) will also be reflected in your overall costs.

-As such, consider if your packaging really needs to be as complex as it is currently.
-There are many occasions where you will not be able to simplify your packaging without compromising performance / protection for your products.
-This is often referred to as “value engineering”.
+As such, consider whether your packaging really needs to be as complex as it is currently.
+There are many occasions where you will not be able to simplify your packaging without compromising performance and the protection of your products.
+This is often referred to as “value engineering“.

 Packaging order volumes

-As with any item you purchase, the overall volume ordered can have a significant impact on the price you pay.
+As with any item you purchase, the overall volume ordered can significantly impact the price you pay.
+Whilst this is simply economies of scale, the effect can be even more pronounced when using custom packaging.

-Firstly you have machine setup time (and tooling costs on the initial order).
-You then have the manufacturing processes, plus any other manual tasks (e.g. hand finishing, packing into bundles etc.).
-There is then storage and shipping to your location.
+Firstly, you have machine setup time and tooling costs on the initial order.
+You then have the manufacturing processes, plus any other manual tasks (e.g., hand finishing, bundling, etc.).
+Then there is storage and shipping to your location.

-The more each of these processes need to be completed (particularly the initial setup and delivery), the bigger impact on your costs.
+The more each of these processes needs to be completed, particularly the initial setup and delivery, the bigger impact it will have on your costs.

 Packaging order volumes